mdoesburg/spotlight/README.md

 ```

 ### float
-The field under validation must be an float.
+The field under validation must be a float.
 ```
 float
 ```